 We all know that climate change is looming...
 We have been warned that in the near future, we will see melting ice caps, rising seas, worsening droughts and more extreme storms, as global temperatures rise.
 Amongst all these dramatic predictions, we sometimes become so wrapped up in imagining disaster-movie-style catastrophes, that we often forget that climate change will not only affect human beings.
 The climate emergency will affect every single species living on this planet, including every species of shark!
 Whatsmore, these effects might not be dramatic and sudden, but insidious... in fact, research is showing that these changes are already having an effect right now!

-As atmospheric "greenhouse gases" (we often discuss carbon dioxide (CO2), but this also includes methane, nitrous oxide and fluorinated gases) are released into the air through burning fossil fuels and agriculture, they accumulate in the atmosphere in higher concentrations than normal.
+When we release "greenhouse gases" (including carbon dioxide (CO2), methane, nitrous oxide and fluorinated gases) are released into the air through the burning of fossil fuels and agriculture, they accumulate in the atmosphere in higher concentrations than normal.
 As a result, heat from the sun which would normally bounce back into space, is trapped within the atmosphere more than it would normally.
 This causes a global rise in temperature, which can melt polar ice, raise sea surface temperatures and cause more extreme weather.
-Furthermore, as this excess CO2 dissolves from the air into the ocean, this also causes the water to become more acidic (known as "ocean acidification").
+Furthermore, as this excess CO2 dissolves from the air into the ocean, this also causes the water to become more acidic (known as "ocean acidification") (Rosa et al, 2014).

 It is predicted that by the year 2100, atmospheric CO2 will pass 1020 ppm.
 Consequently, average sea surface temperatures will rise by as much as 0.5 - 0.6°C globally and the water will drop into acidic levels by as much as 0.14 - 0.5 pH units (Rosa et al, 2014).

-For example, a research group studied how rising temperatures and ocean acidification altered the development of bamboo shark (Chiloscyllium punctatum) embryos (Image A).
-They found that, under future conditions, the growth rate of the embryos was significantly altered, which lead to poor body condition when they were born (Image B).
-As the neonate sharks grew towards adulthood (Image C), they suffered a 50% mortality rate (Rosa et al, 2014).
+For example, a research group studied how rising temperatures and ocean acidification altered the development of bamboo shark (Chiloscyllium punctatum) embryos.
+They found that, under future conditions, the growth rate of the embryos was significantly altered, which lead to poor body condition when they were born (to learn more you can check out Gut Punch).
+As the neonate sharks grew towards adulthood, they suffered a 50% mortality rate (Rosa et al, 2014).

-Another research group have also studied how future conditions will affect physiology by looking at structure of the skin.
+Another research group have discovered that future conditions will alter the fundamental structure of sharks' skin.
 They reported that, when keeping puffadder shysharks (Haploblepharus edwardsii) in warm, acidic water, the microscopic structure of their skin was affectively dissolved.
 This changed the hydrodynamic properties of the skin, which could affect their ability to swim and hunt, but could also mean they are more susceptible to parasites and bacterial infections (Dziergwa et al, 2019).

 But it it not only shark physiology which could be changed in response to climate change, scientists have also reported that sharks behave differently when kept under future conditions!
 It has been shown that lesser spotted catsharks (Scyliorhinus canicula) alter their natural swimming patterns (Green & Jutfelt, 2014) and both smooth dogfish (Mustelus canis) (Dixson et al, 2014) and Port Jackson sharks (Heterodontus portusjacksoni) hunt less efficiently in acidic, warm water (Pistevos et al, 2015).